-All of Mesalands Community College's indoor areas are smole free and tobacco free areas.
-In support of the New Mek co Clean Indoor Air Act [24-16-1 NMSA 1978], this prohibition against all use of tobacco of any kind is extended to include all campus building facilities (including restrooms, classrooms, work areas, lounges, commons areas, conference rooms, laboratories, etc.) and all vehicles owned and operated by the College.
-Additionally, smok ng is prohibited by the Dee d hnson Clean Indoor Air Act near entrances, windows, and ventilation systems of all work places and public places.
+All of Mesalands Community College's indoor areas are smoke-free and tobacco-free areas.
+In support of the New Mexico Clean Indoor Air Act [24-16-1 NMSA 1978], this prohibition against all use of tobacco of any kind is extended to include all campus building facilities (including restrooms, classrooms, work areas, lounges, commons areas, conference rooms, laboratories, etc.) and all vehicles owned and operated by the College.
+Additionally, smoking is prohibited by the Dee Johnson Clean Indoor Air Act near entrances, windows, and ventilation systems of all work places and public places.